huzaifakhan0308/vet_clinic/README.md

 In order to run this project you need: PostgreSQL

-### Prerequisites

-In order to run this project you need: PostgreSQL

 ### Setup

 Clone the repo and run the sql files.

 ### Install